By Barnett Wright | The Birmingham Times

 He has never had a formal studio but instead paints in the open air of his driveway at home.
 Using mostly plywood boards and brushes he picked up at a local retailer, Minter carries forward a narrative and message in vivid color.

-Producers want to introduce Minter’s story and work to new generations and highlight the importance of preserving cultural heritage.
+Producers of the exhibit want to introduce Minter’s story and work to new generations and highlight the importance of preserving cultural heritage, they said.

-Alabama Poet Laureate Ashley Jones read and original poem that she dedicated to Minter and later held a conversation with Dr. Imani Perry.
+During the opening, Alabama Poet Laureate Ashley Jones read an original poem that she dedicated to Minter and later held a conversation about the artist with Dr. Imani Perry, Birmingham native, interdisciplinary scholar, professor of African American Studies at Princeton University and MacArthur Fellow.

 The celebration was produced by 1504, a Birmingham based studio dedicated to telling transformative stories and presented by Create Birmingham in partnership with Navigate Affordable Housing Partners.